venasolutions/bosk/README.md

 It's a bit like server-side Redux for Java, but without the boilerplate code.
 (No selectors, no action objects, no reducers.)

+Bosk eases the transition from a standalone application to a clustered high-availability replica set, by supporting a programming style that minimizes the surprises encountered during the transition.
-Bosk fosters a programming style that minimizes the surprises encountered when deploying multiple copies of an application as a replica set by encouraging reactive event-triggered closed-loop control logic based on a user-defined immutable state tree structure, and favouring idempotency and determinism.
+Bosk encourages reactive event-triggered closed-loop control logic based on a user-defined immutable state tree structure, and favours idempotency and determinism.

 State is kept in memory, making reads extremely fast (on the order of 50ns).
-Replication is achieved by activating an optional MongoDB module, meaning the hard work of change propagation, ordering, durability, consistency, atomicity, and observability, as well as fault tolerance, and emergency manual state inspection and modification, is all delegated to MongoDB: a well-known, reliable, battle-hardened codebase.
+Replication is achieved by activating an optional [MongoDB module](bosk-mongo), meaning the hard work of change propagation, ordering, durability, consistency, atomicity, and observability, as well as fault tolerance, and emergency manual state inspection and modification, is all delegated to MongoDB: a well-known, reliable, battle-hardened codebase.